niekwit/CRISPR-tools/README.md

 OPTIONAL: to enable auto-completion of the command line options for the CRISPR library and analysis (`-l`/`--library` and `-a`/`--analysis`), add this line to your `~/.bashrc` file:
 > `source /path/to/CRISPR-tools/auto-complete.sh`

+With the first run, `crispr.py` will search for all software dependencies.
+They will be installed automatically in case any of them are missing.

 ## Configuration: